angelrodes/ICPOES-datared/README.md

 ## Requirements

-these files must be in the same folder:
+These files must be in the same folder:

 * ICP data in ```.csv```
 * ```ICPOESdatared_v2_4.m```